CSharperMantle/a_happy_life/README.md

 ### Explanation

-The value `local` is dropped once it leaves the scope.
-But as the compiler thinks that `x` has a lifetime longer than `local`, the reference `x` to `local` dangles, which can then possibly (in fact almost always on `-C opt_level=0`) refer to the memory space allocated for `_secret`, creating a use-after-free scenario.
+The value `local` is dropped once it leaves its scope.
+But as the compiler thinks that `x`, as a reference to `local`, has a longer lifetime, it dangles after the destruction of `local`.
+Now, `x` could possibly (in fact, always, with `-C opt_level=0`) refer to the memory space subsequently allocated for `_secret`, creating a use-after-free scenario.

 ## Requirements